SchoolOfCode/w15_collaborative-react-project-langtastic-group-a/langtastic/LEWIS'README.md

 ## Testing:

 I have ran a series of tests that have eached tested a variety of different things.
-Firstly, i focused on rendering the components and making sure the test was passed.
+Firstly, i focused on rendering the components and making sure the test passed which showed that it correctly rendered on the page.

+### Components:

 **Appointment_confirmation**
 [Click here](langtastic\src\components\Appointment_Confirmation)